ticktronaut/resume/README.md

 ## Colors

-Colors are available:
+Four colors are available (to every color there is a corresponding css):

 ![resume](images/preview_colors.png)

+## Edit

+### Change Color

-To get different colors you just have to edit the following lines in the header of index.html:
+To get different colors you just have to edit the following lines in the header of _index.html_:

 ```html
   <link href="css/orange.css" media="screen" rel="stylesheet" type="text/css" />